-- 1. Performs standard projections during a screening mammogram and additional projections to ensure breast tissue is adequately imaged. - 2.
-Ensures correct annotation of images. - 3.
-Applies appropriate radiopaque markers to the breast to mark nipples, scars, lumps, etc. - 4.
-Exercises clinical judgment in the application of adequate compression to acquire a quality mammographic image. - 5.
+- 1. Applies appropriate radiopaque markers to the breast to mark nipples, scars, lumps, etc. - 2.
+Exercises clinical judgment in the application of adequate compression to acquire a quality mammographic image. - 3.
+Ensures correct annotation of images. - 4.
+Performs standard projections during a screening mammogram and additional projections to ensure breast tissue is adequately imaged. - 5.
 Performs the required or recommended projections during a diagnostic mammogram. - 6.
-Informs the patient of the right to receive a lay summary result in accordance with the Mammography Quality Standards Act of 1992 (MQSA). - 7.
-Assists in the collecting and labeling of tissue samples for further processing.
+Performs breast ultrasound as prescribed. - 7.
+Informs the patient of the right to receive a lay summary result in accordance with the Mammography Quality Standards Act of 1992 (MQSA). - 8.
+Coordinates and manages the collection and labeling of tissue and fluid specimens.